Usutu virus

 Usutu virus (USUV) is a flavivirus belonging to the Japanese encephalitis complex, which is an emerging zoonotic arbovirus of concern because of its pathogenicity to humans and its similarity in ecology with other emerging arboviruses such as West Nile virus.
-It mainly infects Culex mosquitoes and birds; humans form a dead-end host.
+It mainly infects Culex mosquitoes and birds, while humans form a dead-end host.
 First identified in South Africa in 1959, the virus has caused outbreaks in birds across Europe since 1996.
 Nearly 50 cases in humans have been reported as of 2019, mainly in Europe.
 These are predominantly asymptomatic, but some people experience neurological symptoms.

 History

 USUV was first identified by Bruce McIntosh in Culex neavei mosquitoes in South Africa in 1959, and is named after the Usutu River.
 The virus was later identified in Mansonia aurites mosquitoes in Uganda.
 In 1996, USUV was identified outside Africa for the first time, causing significant mortality among Old World blackbirds in Italy.

 Only two human cases have been identified in Africa, in 1981 and 2004, with one benign and one severe case described.
 The first human case outside Africa was reported in Italy in 2009, where an immunocompromised patient was infected, causing encephalitis.